fanatixan/fizzbuzz-fe/README.md

    `localhost/`.
 1. Instead of `ng serve`, run the frontend using `ng serve --host 0.0.0.0 --disable-host-check`.

-To shut down the proxy, run `docker-compose up` in the `proxy` subfolder of this project.
+To shut down the proxy, run `docker-compose down` in the `proxy` subfolder of this project.

 ## Code scaffolding